Mental Health Nursing Associates Leadership Programme overview

 Share with your employer

-Due to the current situation surrounding Covid-19, this programme will mainly take place virtually with the residential module and celebration day provisionally booked face to face subject to government guidelines nearer the time.
+Due to the current situation surrounding Covid-19, this programme will mainly take place virtually with the celebration day provisionally booked face to face subject to government guidelines nearer the time.

 Welcome Day (Virtual session) - 3rd September 2020

 QI Session (Virtual session) - 4th September 2020